 District-wide Student Supports

-Each CVES Division will redouble their efforts to use their counseling staff and resources in ever more meaningful ways.
-Relationships already established between counselors and parents/guardians during the 2019-2020 COVID-19 outbreak can be used to better meet the needs of students as they return to a new school year and a changed world.
+Each CVES Division will utlize their counseling staff and resources in meaningful ways.
+Relationships established between CVES faulty and staff and parents/guardians can be used to meet the needs of students as they enter a new school.